zMendes/foveated-render/README.md

 - Yellow: 1 invocation per 2x2 pixels
 - Green: 1 invocation per 4x4 pixels

-This is similar to how the eye behaves, with max accuity in the foveal center and less detail in the peripheral regions.
+This mimics the way the human eye perceives detail—maximum acuity in the foveal center and lower detail in peripheral regions.

+Press `SPACEBAR` to toggle between the default scene view and the VRS shading view.
+In the VRS shading view, you can adjust the focal point of the maximum shading rate.

 ### Comparison